Chapter Summary

 Commentary:

-Deep Truths for a Transformed Life
+Deep Truths for a Kingdom Life

-The Trap of Self-Sufficiency
+The Danger of Self-Sufficiency

 Applying Kingdom Principles Today